Dr. Gary Schmidt, Professor of Astronomy (U. of Arizona, retired; WCU, adjunct)

 April 11, 2018

-The event will take place in the Mather Planetarium.
-Dr. Schmidt's presentation will begin at 7:30PM.
+This presentation will take place in the Mather Planetarium.
+Dr. Schmidt's talk will begin at 7:30PM.
 Following the talk, Dr. Schwarz will give a short demonstration on the dome.
 Dr. Schmidt will be on hand afterwards to answer questions.
 While we never prohibit parents from bringing children to the planetarium, this presentation is geared toward adult audiences.